CALL NOW! 210-308-6448

 This determination is critical as it impacts who is eligible to claim the child as a dependent for tax purposes and thus enjoy the associated tax benefits.
 The IRS uses ‘tie-breaker rules’ in situations where each parent has had the child for an equal number of nights, usually 182.5 days each in a year.
 In such cases, the parent with the greater adjusted gross income is permitted to claim the child.
 However, this can add complexity to the process and may lead to potential issues if not properly understood and managed.

-• The IRS defined custodial parent for tax deductions, exemptions, and credits, as this can greatly impact eligibility for these benefits.
+• The IRS definition of the custodial parent for tax purposes, as this determines eligibility for these benefits

 Consequences of Both Parents Claiming the Same Child